EliAndrewC/l7r/setting/l7r.md

 Asayo has received the Order of the Precious Crown, the highest honor that anyone below the rank of daimyo can receive, for being one of the Heroes of the Black Scrolls, having successfully fulfilled the mission to recharge them.
 He came to Toshi Ranbo at the beginning of this past autumn, lured by the city's plentiful actors and relatively new Temple to Sadahako, the Fortune of Artists and Entertainers.
 He splits his time evenly between the Order of Bishamon and the Order of Sadahako, though being already rich and married, he has made only perfunctory visits and meager donations to the temples of Daikoku and Benten.

+(Asayo's earlier service on the Wall, where his paintings began prophetically reflecting the Shadowlands, is described under [Shiba Asayo (3rd Legion)](#shiba-asayo-3rd-legion).)

 Asayo is traveling with his friend and fellow Hero of the Black Scrolls, Kuni Isamu (see above).

 ### Shiba Tsukune